 Email: email@example.comPhone: +34 93 645 29 00

-As a researcher, he is contributing actively to the lines of PSI/DInSAR by leading research activities and projects.
-He leads the Ground-Based SAR line of research.
-Finally, he also contributes to the RAR, Laser Scanner and Image classification lines.
-All these lines are part of the strategic plan of the CTTC.
-His main research activity is related to the analysis of satellite, airborne and terrestrial remote sensing data and the development of scientific and technical applications using mainly active sensors, such as the Synthetic Aperture Radar (SAR) radar, Real aperture Radar (RAR) and laser scanners.
-He has also experience with passive sensors.
+His research activity is related to the analysis of satellite, airborne and terrestrial remote sensing data and the development of scientific and technical applications using mainly active sensors, such as the Synthetic Aperture Radar (SAR) radar, Real aperture Radar (RAR) and laser scanners.
+In addition, he has experience with passive sensors.
 From the point of view of the application, Dr. Monserrat is specialized in the measurement and monitoring of deformations using SAR interferometry techniques (InSAR).
-In particular, he has a wide experience on the use of remote sensing data for geohazard management.
 His most relevant research includes: (i) the development of algorithms and analysis methods for SAR interferometry, differential SAR interferometry (DInSAR) and terrestrial SAR; (ii) processing and analysis of remote sensing data; (iii) terrestrial remote sensing techniques: terrestrial laser scanner, SAR and RAR; iv) the measurement of deformations with Remote Sensing Data.
-This last aspect is directly related to applications related with natural hazards risk management, and in particular, with landslide and Subsidence hazards. (v) Generation of tools for post-processing data analysis and management.
+This last aspect is directly related to applications related with natural hazards risk management, and in particular, with landslide and Subsidence hazards.